RTurney/GoldenShoe/README.md

 3. Final step before I run out of time will be to enact an FAQs page:

-- [ ] New page accessible by footer
+- [x] New page accessible by footer
-- [ ] Has a topics header
-- [ ] Each topic has drop down menu
+- [x] Each topic has drop down menu
-- [ ] Drop down menu pushed the rest of the page down
+- [x] Drop down menu pushed the rest of the page down
-- [ ] Each drop down menu will have text/ solutions
+- [x] Each drop down menu will have text/ solutions
-- [ ] Looks good across multiple screen sizes
+- [x] Looks good across multiple screen sizes

 ### Author